820th Base Defense Group: History

-In May 2007, the then-820 SFG would constitute the core of the 887th Expeditionary Security Forces Squadron (887 ESFS) at Camp Bucca, Iraq.
-The 887 ESFS provided counterinsurgency, detainee operations, and intelligence, surveillance and reconnaissance (ISR) support by conducting area security and mobility support within the Forward Operating Base's joint security area.
+In May 2007, the group would constitute the core of the 887th Expeditionary Security Forces Squadron at Camp Bucca, Iraq.
+The 887th provided counterinsurgency, detainee operations, and intelligence, surveillance and reconnaissance (ISR) support by conducting area security and mobility support within the forward operating base's joint security area.
 During that time, the squadron conducted more than 6,500 outside-the-wire patrols, covering more than 100,000 miles of roads as well as 1,500 Raven-B and 200 Scan Eagle ISR flight operations.
 Squadron members endured 40 improvised explosive device detonations, cleared another 16 IEDs, and withstood multiple small-arms attacks.
-Over the course of two years, Airmen of the 887th ESFS were awarded the Army shoulder sleeve insignia from the 16th and 42d Military Police Brigades and the 45th, 50th and 32nd Infantry Brigade Combat Teams.
-During its inactivation ceremony in 2009, Army Lt Col Bradley Anderson, the 2nd Battalion, 127th Infantry Regiment commander stated:

-"It's been a great experience having 887th as part of the team.
+Over the course of two years, Airmen of the 887th were awarded the Army shoulder sleeve insignia from the 16th and 42nd Military Police Brigades and the 45th, 50th and 32nd Infantry Brigade Combat Teams.
+During its inactivation ceremony in 2009, Army Lt Col Bradley Anderson, the 2nd Battalion, 127th Infantry Regiment commander stated:"It's been a great experience having 887th as part of the team.
 One might expect that different services might experience a certain amount of friction when tasked and organized together, but this experience has disproven that theory.
-In fact, the integration of our units was so seamless the Air Force should issue you all crossed rifles and change your name to expeditionary infantry squadron."

-The 820 BDG would again deploy to lead outside-the-wire patrol operations at Bagram AB, Afghanistan, constituting the 755th Expeditionary Security Forces Squadron (755 ESFS "Reapers") as part of Combined Joint Task Force 455 (CJTF-455).
-Partnered with the U.S. Army, Afghan National Security Forces, and coalition partners, CJTF-455 was the only Airman-led battlespace owner in Afghanistan and was responsible for conducting area security operations throughout the 220 square mile base security zone.
-The National Geographic documentary series "Inside Combat Rescue" would follow CJTF-455's hunt for Subhanullah, an insurgent group operating around Bagram Airfield responsible for rockets fired onto the main U.S. operating base and trafficking of weapons used against U.S. and Afghan forces.
-Overall, CJTF-455 achieved the removal of 83 high value individuals and 30 other insurgents from the battlefield during the 2012 and 2013 fighting seasons and reduced mortar and rocket attacks on the airfield.
+In fact, the integration of our units was so seamless the Air Force should issue you all crossed rifles and change your name to expeditionary infantry squadron."The 820th would again deploy to lead outside-the-wire patrol operations at Bagram AB, Afghanistan, constituting the 755th Expeditionary Security Forces Squadron ("Reapers") as part of Combined Joint Task Force 455 (CJTF-455).
+Partnered with the U.S. Army, Afghan National Security Forces, and coalition partners, CJTF-455 was the only Airman-led battlespace owner in Afghanistan and was responsible for conducting area security operations throughout the 220-square-mile base security zone.
+The National Geographic documentary series "Inside Combat Rescue" followed CJTF-455's hunt for Subhanullah, an insurgent group operating around Bagram Airfield responsible for rockets fired onto the main U.S. operating base and trafficking of weapons used against U.S. and Afghan forces.
+Overall, CJTF-455 captured or killed 113 insurgents, 83 of which were considered "high value targets" by the United States, during the 2012 and 2013 fighting seasons, and reduced mortar and rocket attacks on the airfield.
 Starting in 2012 the 820th BDG took over responsibility for the intelligence gathering responsibility outside of Bagram AB.
 Teaming with Air Force Office of Special Investigations, Security Forces members and OSI made up Expeditionary Detachment 1405 "Task Force Crimson" (Call sign Hustler 6).
-In December of 2015, six TF Crimson members consisting of members of the 823 BDS and 105th SFS were killed while on patrol when a vehicle borne improvised explosive device drove into their formation and detonated.
+In December 2015, six TF Crimson members consisting of members of the 823 BDS and 105th SFS were killed while on patrol when a vehicle borne improvised explosive device drove into their formation and detonated.
 Those killed were Special Agent Chester McBride (former 822 BDS member), Special Agent Mike Cinco, Special Agent Peter Taub, Special Agent Adrianna Vordebruggen, Tech Sergeant Joseph Lemm and Staff Sergeant Louis Bonacasa.